EMS-TU-Ilmenau/chefkoch/doc/classes.rst

 Classes
 =======

-Please tune in soon for more UML Diagrams.
+Please tune in soon for more UML Diagrams to Chef, the main program coordinator, chef the module, the worker, the DB directory, the pantry, the flavours, a recipe, a worker's log, the chef init log, the dependency graph, the CLI, the config file, the solution evaluation part of the system.